 Computer scientist Josh Levine created one of the first computer trading platforms, designed to open up and demystify the market for regular investors.
 But major players in the financial industry used these programs to execute trades at higher and faster volumes, hoping to gain an edge on competitors.
 Investment banks, hedge funds, and venture capitalists bid to hire the brightest computer scientists to create the fastest and smartest trading programs, aiming to execute a transaction a mere millisecond faster than rivals, which often determines winners and losers.

-"People came into the market and began to develop these high-speed computers," said Sen. Ted Kaufman (D., Del.).
-"Human beings were no longer doing the trading, computers were.
+“People came into the market and began to develop these high-speed computers,” Sen. Ted Kaufman (D., Del.), told the Wall Street Journal.
+“Human beings were no longer doing the trading, computers were.
 They developed these algorithms.
 It ran automatically.
 It grew and grew.
 There is no way to know what is going on.
 No one knows what is happening in these exchanges when this trading is going on.
-We have a very dangerous situation."
+We have a very dangerous situation.”

 As they infiltrate and begin to automate all aspects of our lives, we need to look at the extent these programs influence and become aware of the data we feed them.
 They run so we have an easier time making complex decisions and they automate tasks and calculations that often overwhelm us.
 They play a powerful role in helping us make smarter, faster decisions, even in the most perilous of situations.